emergix/Emergence_Spacetime_and_Topos/README.md

 ## Indecidabilité et Topoi

 ### 1) The Concepts of Topos and the Creation of Information during a Measurement

+*This text proposes a reformulation of quantum measurement as an act of logical creation, rather than a destructive collapse.
+> Using topos theory, a measurement is modeled as a geometric morphism that transforms the initial topos into a localized "slice" topos,
+> where the result becomes decidable (Boolean) within its context.
+This operation is timeless, increases the available logical information (ΔI = -log μ(U)), and
+> is compatible with a contextual interpretation of fundamental constraints such as the Wheeler-DeWitt equation.
+Thus, measurement enriches the universe of truths
+> without presupposing an external time or violating global uncertainty principles.*

 > *Ce texte propose une reformulation de la mesure quantique comme un acte de création logique, et non comme un effondrement destructeur.
 > En utilisant la théorie des topos, une mesure est modélisée par un morphisme géométrique qui transforme le topos initial en un topos « slice » localisé